-Day 2: Monday 6th June D-Day Challenge Day 44 Mile Challenge: Early wake-up to board the coach @ 05:30 to be at the start for 06:00.
-22 Mile Challenge: Morning coach transfer @ 07:00 to start point to begin walking for 07:00.
-We start the challenge from Pointe du Hoc, where Colonel Rudder led an elite group of 200 rangers up the chalk cliffs using ropes and ladders.
+44 Mile Challenge: Early wake-up to board the coach @ 04:30 to be at the start for 05:30.
+22 Mile Challenge: Morning coach transfer @ 07:00 to start point to begin walking for 07:45.
+(22 mile runners will have time with the team historian before their event begins at 09:30)

+We start the 44 challenge from Pointe du Hoc, where Colonel Rudder led an elite group of 200 rangers up the chalk cliffs using ropes and ladders.
 After dispatching the German sentries at the top of the cliff, their mission was to find and destroy large battery guns; this action was crucial as these large guns were capable of firing shells several miles out to sea and would therefore have claimed many men's lives who would be arriving at Utah beach the following morning.

 After destroying the guns, but alerting a large German infantry force, Colonel Rudder and his men fought bravely with their backs to the sea and suffered large casualties, not only at the hands of the German infantry force but also due to friendly fire coming from naval ships at sea.
 Colonel Rudder and 30 of his men survived the mission.

 From the Pointe du Hoc, we head east with the sea on our left beating against the rocks below.
 Immediately the striking countryside takes hold as you run through crop fields, passing evidence of the German defensive line in the form of concrete bunkers and the occasional burnt out WWII vehicle.
 As we head down towards Arromanches the 22 mile participants then begin their challenge.
 As we head down to the Norman village there is an incredible descent as we look out to sea.
 You will get fantastic views of the emotive scene of what is left of the Mulberry harbours.